iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Brilliant when it works but sometimes it doesn't record brisk walking even though nearly running.
 I think it depends a lot on which pocket it is in although today it was in my usual coat pocket and I definitely walked briskly because there was a freezing cold wind but recorded 50 mins walking only 5 brisk.
 On the plus side I love the rosettes and badges.
 I would like to be able to set for more brisk minutes than 30.<br> :date: __2021-03-10 17:55:04__

-> Great app, would be a good feature if you could add your minutes in manually as it can be quite difficult to always carry the phone on your body so it can measure you walking.
-In the summer it will be impossible to carry the phone and push a pram or carry bags when a lot of ladies clothes don't have pockets big enough for a phone.
-Other than that good app<br> :date: __2021-03-07 15:29:14__

 #### 2-star reviews